raindeer-rb/plugs/README.md

   end
 end

-# Get a top level dependency and its children:
+# Get a top level dependency and its children.
 def new(plugs: MyPlugs[:html, :form])
   plugs.to_a # => [HTMLNode, FormLexeme, FormNode].
 end

-# Get all "node" plugs regardless of their parent:
+# Get all "node" plugs regardless of their parent.
 def new(plugs: MyPlugs[:node])
   plugs.to_a # => [HTMLNode, FormNode]
 end